Diversity and Inclusion Chicago

 Where it came from: The term has roots in slavery-era slang, according to the Online Etymology Dictionary, which states that black slaves “sang and shouted gleefully during corn-shucking season, and this behavior, along with lying and teasing, became a part of the protective and evasive behavior normally adopted towards white people in ‘traditional’ race relations.”

-Let’s replace it with: distraction tactics!
+Let’s replace it with: Distraction tactics!

 Whatever you replace these common office phrases with, there is power in knowing the history (sometimes oppressive) of the language we use in everyday interactions.
 Hopefully with enough diligence we can evolve these words and phrases out of our lexicon forever.